-Search engines read your URLs before they render your content.
-The URL /products/shoes ranks better than /products?category=shoes because it's clearer.
-The URL /about/ and /about are treated as different pages unless you tell crawlers otherwise.
+Search engines read URLs before content. /products/shoes ranks better than /products?category=shoes. /about and /about/ are different pages unless you configure otherwise.

 export default defineNuxtConfig({